covcom/388COM/Week_03_XML_and_gradle/README.md

     <item>Volkswagen is a German car manufacturer headquartered in Wolfsburg, Lower Saxony, Germany.</item>
 </string-array>
 ```
-In MainActivity.java declare a variable to hold car manufactures information.
+In MainActivity.java declare a variable to hold car manufacturers information.
 This declaration goes together with the declaration of UI elements i.e. outside of any methods.

 ```java
 //remove back slash '\' in the following code